 The academic foundation of exercise science is in physiology, bioenergetics, and movement anatomy and mechanics, with applications to exercise responses and adaptations, strength and conditioning, sport performance, and disease and injury.
 Courses include human anatomy and physiology, fitness instruction, exercise physiology, fitness and stress testing, kinesiology, and injury prevention and emergency management.
 The program requires an internship experience, and includes many hands-on opportunities in health and fitness initiatives and scientific research.
 Our program is designed to prepare students for professional certification through the American College of Sports Medicine or the National Strength and Conditioning Association.

 Our major primes students to work in the health/fitness industry as personal trainers, strength and conditioning coaches, aerobics instructors and wellness program directors.
 Students wishing to pursue careers in allied health fields may elect to complete additional courses in preparation for graduate education in exercise science or other pre-professional health-related disciplines such as physical therapy, physician assistance, occupational therapy and medicine.

-Program Director, Exercise Science
+Program Chair, Exercise Science